-I feel as though Jesus has been building the kingdom of God within me over the last fifteen years.
+I feel as though Jesus has been building the kingdom of God within me over the last eighteen years.
 It was at age 40 that I began to truly seek God.
 I was plagued with a question that was burdening me and causing me to search for answers and that question was ‘why do I feel so incomplete?’

 Slowly God showed me the issues in my life as he revealed the answer to this question.
 I did not have an intimate relationship with Jesus and I did not know who I really was supposed to be.
 My identity was rooted in external societal standards rather than divine standards.

 The kingdom of God is a communion with God that is born in the silence of one’s heart.
 It is a communion that requires our consent and it is often motivated by the turbulence and dissatisfaction in our lives.
 In my case I felt incomplete because I had been busy creating my own life plan.
 I was lost because I didn’t know God and I was distressed because my pursuit of self-satisfaction was failing.
 I wasn’t going to Church.
 I didn’t own a Bible but I did desire God.
 So I began praying and asking for God’s help.
 I looked for God up in the clouds of the sky wondering would He hear me?
 I thought God was so very far away in heaven and perhaps inaccessible to someone so small and insignificant.

 In this life we are only separated from Jesus by sin and our lack of desire to seek Him, to know Him and to love Him.